 Infrastructure Description of works Community infrastructure Provide for a network of community services and facilities which develop connections and contribute to a strong community including Redland Bay Police, Redland Bay Community Hall, the Redland Bay Amateur Fishing Club, the Coast Guard, Sea Cadets and Redlands Sea Dragons.
 Support the development of an integrated community, health and recreation precinct that addresses the needs of the emerging community in the southern Redlands, whilst servicing the catchments of Southern Moreton Bay Islands and Mount Cotton.
 Marine Undertake capital dredging to widen Weinam Creek and ensure safe movement of boats and ferries.
 Provide for cyclic maintenance dredging of Weinam Creek.
 Provide for a staged marina and develop an associated marine engineering and dredge spoil disposal strategy.
 Provide for new land through land reclamation and dredge spoil disposal.
-Relocate the existing boat ramp to the southern side of the creek into Precinct 3.
+Provide a recreational boat ramp in a safe and accessible location, of the same or improved capacity with appropriate provision of car and trailer parking.
 Open space Enhance Neville Stafford Park through landscaping improvements.
 Deliver improved access to the waterfront and marina, through pedestrian and cycle corridors, small picnic areas, seating and large sporting areas, including a connections delivered through land reclamation.
 Support the development of a major destination all-abilities playground and picnic area in Sel Outridge Park as a participatory project in conjunction with people with a disability and their families, schools and service providers.
 Deliver improvements to Neville Stafford Park including a formalised memorial park, street furniture and streetscape and landscaping improvements.
 Pedestrian/cycle networks Establish improved pedestrian and cycle connections within the PDA creating connections within and between precincts and linking the PDA to the broader network.
-Establish pedestrian and cycle connections along the waterfront, opening up the area currently occupied by the car parking and providing access along the southern edge of Weinam Creek.
+Establish pedestrian and cycle connections along the waterfront, contributing to the open space network, opening up the area currently occupied by car parking and providing access along the southern edge of Weinam Creek.
 Support the delivery of a pedestrian and cycle connection to the south of the Weinam Creek by way of a pedestrian/cycle bridge.